 There were issues with landlords being selective on what business tenants stay on in light of better alternatives.

-For an occupier though who will have essential business interests linked with that particular property and location, this can be a nightmare, with your whole business potentially at risk from difficult landlords trying to negotiate unfair rents and terms at renewal.
+For an occupier, though, who will have vital business interests linked with that particular property and location, this can be a nightmare, with your whole business potentially at risk from difficult landlords trying to negotiate unfair rents and terms at renewal.

 1. It Only Covers Business Occupation in a Certain Manner, Namely For at Least 6 Months and For Most Types of Tenancies

 There are some exemptions, such as agricultural holdings, but all main business uses are included.
 Suppose you have an element of residential use tagged on, for example, a flat above a shop under the same lease.
 In that case, it can still be all under this protection as part of the business.

 However, it was clarified for the record last year that on the other extreme, where you have a primarily residential dwelling with a work-at-home element, it does not fall within the 1954 Act business protection but stays under residential control.

 2. Although This Protection Automatically Happens, Both the Landlord and Tenant Can Contract Out and Exclude the Provisions of it (Section 38)

 There is a process of warning notices to go through and a clause in the lease to include.
 Still, you can be ‘outside the act’ with an excluded tenancy so that at the end of the natural lease term, the tenant has to leave, and ordinary negotiations apply.

 Check out details here on contracting out of the 1954 Act.